 - The Spa @ Blythswood Square Hotel – The most luxurious spa in Glasgow with nine treatment rooms, a thermal suite, two relations pools, cafes, and lounge.

 - The Beauty Room & Day Spa – Providing a specific range of grooming and massage services for Men in Glasgow to have you looking dapper for a night out in the Glasgow gay scene.
 Try the Murad Pom Power Pore Cleansing Facial or the Bamboo treatment which reduces tension, stimulates senses, reactivates circulation, restores the silhouette and smoothes the skin.

 - Oceans Rooms Spa at Hilton Glasgow – Stay truly refreshed with a sauna, steam room and whirlpool (free to use if you’re staying here of course).
 There is also full dory, facial treatments, manicures and pedicures, and bespoke hair services at the adjoining ‘hair spa’

 Cruising and Gay Sauna in Glasgow

 - The Pipeworks Glasgow – The only gay sauna in Glasgow, but luckily its very popular.
-There are plenty of facilities to choose from including a huge dry sauna, large 15 person jacuzzi, private cabins, steam room, dark room and action packed showers Open every day during the week and 24/7 over the week, there are also two month events here: Sportwear on the first Friday of the months and Underwear on the second Friday.
-They also have early bird, buddy (2 for 1) and student discounts.
+There are plenty of facilities to choose from including a huge dry sauna, large 15 person jacuzzi, private cabins, steam room, dark room, and action-packed showers Open every day during the week and 24/7 over the week, there are also two month events here: Sportswear on the first Friday of the months and Boxer / Briefs / Underwear on the second Friday.
+They also have an early bird, buddy (2 for 1) and student discounts.